Computer says no

 David Walliams played Carol Beer, who used the catchphrase "computer says no" on Little Britain.

 "Computer says no" is a catchphrase widely believed to have been first used in the British sketch comedy television programme Little Britain in 2004.
-There are previous instances, most notably in the American TV series Hill Street Blues in 1981.
+There are previous instances, including the title of a segment in 1970 East German anthology film Our Time and most notably in the American TV series Hill Street Blues in 1981.
 In British culture, the phrase is used to criticise public-facing organisations and customer service staff who rely on information stored on or generated by a computer to make decisions and respond to customers' requests, often in a manner which goes against common sense.
 It may also refer to a deliberately unhelpful attitude towards customers and service-users commonly experienced within British society, whereby more could be done to reach a mutually satisfactory outcome, but is not.

 Little Britain

 In Little Britain, "Computer says no" is the catchphrase of Carol Beer (played by David Walliams), a bank worker and later holiday rep and hospital receptionist, who always responds to a customer's enquiry by typing it into her computer and responding with "Computer says no" to even the most reasonable of requests.
 When asked to do something aside from asking the computer, she would shrug and remain obstinate in her unhelpfulness, and ultimately cough in the customer's face.
 The phrase was also used in the Australian soap opera Neighbours in 2006 as a reference to Little Britain.

 The catchphrase returns in Little Brexit, where Carol is still working at Sunsearchers as a holiday rep, confronted by a woman wanting to go to Europe.
 Carol uses the paraphrase "Brexit Says No", when the woman wants to go to France, Spain and Italy.